grv24/My-Portfolio/README.md

 # Portfolio

-This is a simple HTML CV, created by Gourav Mahobe.
+This is a simple web CV, created by Gourav Mahobe.

 ## Table of Contents